1. Trade Hub Knowledge Base

 As noted in the B2B information above, specific services often attract specific VAT rules.
 From a B2C perspective, the following key rules are particularly important:

 • B2C services of a professional, technical, financial, intellectual, or other intangible nature supplied by a UK/EU business to non-business customers outside of the jurisdiction in which the supplier is established (i.e., outside the UK/EU).
 This includes the services of advertisers / consultants / engineers / lawyers / accountants / financial services / supply of staff amongst other supplies.
 These services are deemed to be supplied where the customer belongs.
 As such, where such services are supplied by a UK supplier to a non-business customer based in the EU, the services are outside the scope of UK VAT.
-Similarly, B2C services of this nature provided from suppliers based in Ireland - NI/GB based customers will be outside the scope of Irish VAT.
+Similarly, B2C services of this nature provided from suppliers based in Ireland - NI/GB based B2C customers will be outside the scope of Irish VAT.
 This is different to the position pre-Brexit.
+The Irish supplier will have a responsibility to register for UK VAT and account for the VAT as a zero threshold applies for non-established traders.
+The reverse situation (GB/NI supplier to B2C ROI B2C customer) applies to certain types of services.
+Further specialised is required here.

 • B2C supplies of digital services - where suppliers provide electronically supplied services, the place of supply (i.e., the place where a VAT liability is likely to arise) will be the place where the customer is located.